andrew/ultimate-awesome/README.md

 - [awesome-RemoteWork](https://github.com/hugo53/awesome-RemoteWork) - Resources for remote workers: approaches, hiring page, remote life and more.
 - [awesome-gitops](https://github.com/weaveworks/awesome-gitops) - A curated list for awesome GitOps resources.
 - [awesome-phd-advice](https://github.com/pliang279/awesome-phd-advice) - Collection of advice for prospective and current PhD students.
+- [awesome-json](https://github.com/burningtree/awesome-json) - A curated list of awesome JSON libraries and resources.
 - [awesome-awesomeness-zh_CN](https://github.com/justjavac/awesome-awesomeness-zh_CN) - 一份关于“资料汇总”的汇总。.
 - [Awesome-Interaction-aware-Trajectory-Prediction](https://github.com/jiachenli94/Awesome-Interaction-aware-Trajectory-Prediction) - A selection of state-of-the-art research materials on trajectory prediction.
 - [awesome-deep-rl](https://github.com/tigerneil/awesome-deep-rl) - For deep RL and the future of AI. .
 - [awesome-markdown](https://github.com/mundimark/awesome-markdown) - A collection of awesome markdown goodies (libraries, services, editors, tools, cheatsheets, etc.).
-- [Crypto-OpSec-SelfGuard-RoadMap](https://github.com/OffcierCia/Crypto-OpSec-SelfGuard-RoadMap) - Here we collect and discuss the best DeFi, Blockchain and crypto-related OpSec researches and data terminals - contributions are welcome.
 - [awesome-linuxaudio](https://github.com/nodiscc/awesome-linuxaudio) - [mirror] A list of software and resources for professional audio/video/live events production on Linux.
 - [awesome-create-react-app](https://github.com/tuchk4/awesome-create-react-app) - Awesome list of Create React App articles / tutorials / videos and FAQ.
 - [awesome-search](https://github.com/frutik/awesome-search) - Awesome Search - this is all about the (e-commerce, but not only) search and its awesomeness.